-*Cue the salsa girl emojis.* However, not all fats are created equal.
-Some fats are better suited to high-heat cooking, some work best cold, and others should be avoided like that guy on Tinder who sent you unsolicited illicit photos.
+However, not all fats are created equal.
+Some fats are better suited to high-heat cooking, some work best cold, and others should be avoided completely.
 To help you choose the best fats for cooking, I put on my (virtual) lab coat and got the scientific scoop.
-Here, the healthy fats list you’ve been waiting for.
+Here is the healthy fats list you’ve been waiting for.

 Dietary fat is a macronutrient (aka fuel for your body).
 The two other macronutrients are protein and carbohydrates.
 You need a large amount of these macronutrients to be at your healthiest.

 On a biological level, fat is made up of molecules called fatty acids.
-The way the carbon atoms are arranged within the molecule determine whether the fat is classified as unsaturated or saturated.
+The way the carbon atoms are arranged within the molecule determines whether the fat is classified as unsaturated or saturated.